10 Tips for GAMSAT Exam Day

 I’m going to start this blog post by transporting you back in time to when I sat GAMSAT…

-In my bag I’ve packed water, Pro Plus (caffeine) tablets and some pens and pencils in a clear plastic bag.
+In my bag I’ve packed my admissions ticket, ID, water, Pro Plus (caffeine) tablets and some pens and pencils in a clear plastic bag.
 As I move through the test centre doors, I turn my phone off because there’s no way I’m going to let a stray marketing text from Vodafone get me booted out of the test.

 I sit down to sit the test.
 Here goes nothing!